MargrietGroenendijk/pixiedust-demo/README.md

 * Big Data Developers meetup in London on 23 November 2017
 * Business Intelligence and Analytics Bristol meetup on 12 December 2017

-To see the slides from the [slides notebook](https://github.com/MargrietGroenendijk/pixiedust-demo/blob/master/pixiedust-demo-slides.ipynb), type the following in a terminal:
+To see the slides from the [slides notebook](https://github.com/MargrietGroenendijk/pixiedust-demo/blob/master/pixiedust-demo-slides.ipynb), download the notebook and type the following in a terminal:

 ```
 jupyter nbconvert pixiedust-demo-slides.ipynb --to slides --post serve